mebjas/html5-qrcode/README.md

 npm i html5-qrcode
 ```

-Add an element you want to use as placeholder for QR Code scanner
+Add an element you want to use as a placeholder for QR Code scanner
 ```html
 <div id="reader" width="600px"></div>
 ```
 > Ideally do not set the height of this container as the height should depend on the height of the video feed from the camera.
-The library would honor existing width otherwise apply the default width.
+The library would honor the existing width otherwise apply the default width.
 The height is derived from the aspect ratio of the video feed.

 Add `minified/html5-qrcode.min.js` in your web page.
 > I would recommend using the minified version as it's transformed to standard javascript.
 The `html5-qrcode.js` is written with ECMAScript and may not be supported in the older version of the browsers.
 I wrote in this as it's easier to maintain!